ShahriyarSheikh/WebAppMVC/README.md

 Api were not working, so created all the consumption in HttpUtility and worked with mock data

 Question 3: Front end is not complete, service level is complete with api consumed successfully. entity framework has issues with .net core 2.1

+EDIT: Please refer to commit e76d092 as it was submitted at 11:pm.
+The later commits consist of bug fixes of the application